Prime vertex-minors of a prime graph: Triangles in 3-connected isotropic systems

 \begin{theorem} Let $S$ be a $3$-connected isotropic system with at least $5$ vertices and let $N$ be the set of non-essential vertices in $S$.
-If $S$ is not cyclic, then the edge set of $H(S)$ is the union of the edge sets of all $N$-ears, $N$-triangles, $N$-windmills, $N$-tripods, and $N$-tables in $H(S)$. \end{theorem}
+If $N \neq \emptyset$, then the set of edge sets of all $N$-ears, $N$-triangles, $N$-windmills, $N$-tripods, and $N$-tables in $H(S)$ is a partition of the edge set of $H(S)$. \end{theorem}

-\begin{proof} We claim that each edge of $H(S)$ is contained in an $N$-ear, an $N$-triangle, an $N$-windmill, an $N$-tripod, or an $N$-table.
+\begin{proof} As $N \neq \emptyset$, by Lemma~\ref{lem:cyclic}, $S$ is not cyclic.
+Note that for distinct $x$ and $y$ in $N$, there is at most one edge of $H(S)$ containing both $x$ and $y$ by Lemma~\ref{lem:intess}.
+It suffices to show that each edge $e$ of $H(S)$ is contained in an $N$-ear, an $N$-triangle, an $N$-windmill, an $N$-tripod, or an $N$-table, because if $e$ is contained in two of such partial hypergraphs $H_1$ and $H_2$, then either both $H_1$ and $H_2$ are $N$-triangles, meaning that $H_1=H_2$, or $e$ is incident with a vertex not in $N$, implying that $H_1$ and $H_2$ share a vertex not in $N$, thus $H_1=H_2$ by Lemma~\ref{lem:disjoint}.

-Let $e$ be an edge of $H(S)$.
-If all three vertices incident with $e$ are non-essential in $S$, then by Lemma~\ref{lem:intess}, the partial hypergraph of $H(S)$ generated by $\{e\}$ is an $N$-triangle in $H(S)$.
+If all three vertices incident with $e$ are non-essential in $S$, then a hypergraph $(e,\{e\})$ is an $N$-triangle in $H(S)$ because \ref{item:delta3} holds by Lemma~\ref{lem:intess}.
 Therefore, we may assume that $e$ is incident with an essential vertex in $S$.
 Let $P$ be a maximal tight path in $H(S)$ containing $e$.
-We denote $P$ by a sequence $av_1v_2 \dots v_kb$ of distinct vertices, where $k$ is the length of $P$.
+We denote $P$ by a sequence $av_1v_2 \cdots v_kb$ of distinct vertices, where $k$ is the length of $P$.
 If $k\geq 2$, then the internal vertices $v_1,\dots,v_k$ of $P$ are essential in $S$ by Lemma~\ref{lem:intess}.
 If $k=1$, then by relabelling, we may assume that $v_1$ is essential in $S$.
 By Proposition~\ref{prop:maxpath}, two ends $a$ and $b$ of $P$ are non-essential in $S$.